Sub-GHz Wi-Fi for superior IOT connectivity

 Therefore, Wi-Fi HaLow™ is launched as the Wi-Fi standard for IoT.
 It operates in the sub GHz band (750 950MHz) and contains several new MAC (Medium Access Controller) and PHY (Physical layer / Baseband) concepts to address the weaknesses of Wi-Fi in (industrial) IoT and machine-to-machine communication while at the same time maintaining all the benefits of the world-wide Wi-Fi eco system.

-Wi-Fi HaLow™ will support WPA3 (Wi-Fi Protected Access) security, the next generation security in Wi-Fi and the highest security level in wireless connectivity.
+Wi-Fi HaLow™ supports WPA3 (Wi-Fi Protected Access) security, the next generation security in Wi-Fi and the highest security level in wireless connectivity.

 The internet of things and Wi-Fi